MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/news/quickstart.md

 }
 ```

-## Updating an existing Title News entry
+## Updating an existing title news entry

-The content of a Title News entry can only be modified in Game Manager.
+The content of a title news entry can only be modified in Game Manager.

 To locate and select the entry you wish to modify in **Game Manager**:

-- Go to your menu and select **Content**.
+- Go to the menu on the left and select **Content**.
 - Go to your **Title News** tab.
 - Select **Existing Entry**.